KarthikSaladi047/maven-pipekine/README.md

       ssh -i /opt/prod user@<IP_Address> "/tmp/publish.sh"
       ```
       - In this script 3 terms are added to a file called /tmp/.auth.
-      - Then we will copy the above file and another script nammed publish.sh to remote server.
+      - Then we will copy the above file and another script nammed publish.sh to remote server using a ssh key /opt/prod.
       - Then we execute the publish.sh script on remote server.

       jenkins/deploy/publish.sh